chigkim/VOCR/README.md

 * Make sure screen curtain is off with vo+shift+f11.
 * Press command+control+shift+o to and wait for the OCR process to finish.
 * Press command+control+shift+arrows to read the result and press vo+shift+space to click.

+**NOTE**: Keep in mind that many app interfaces use icons, and Tesseract may recognize them as weird symbols.
+For example, right arrow as > sign and left arrow as < sign.
+Tesseract may also ignore icons entirely that cannot be recognized as a character or symbol.

 ## Reporting Issues
 GitHub provides a convenient and reliable way to track and resolve issues.
 Please click [here,](https://github.com/chigkim/vocr/issues) and search for your issue.
 If you don't find an open issue relating to your problem, you can create a new one by clicking on "new issue" and filling out the required fields.